daattali/beautiful-jekyll/_posts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 ![pingou-www.google.fr.jpg]({{site.baseurl}}/img/pingou-www.google.fr.jpg)

-It is not visible on the screenshot but the response times are much faster than the Ping command.
-Default delay between tests set to 750ms and can be manually set to as low as 200ms (not less to spare
+It is not visible on the screenshot but the response times are much faster than the Ping command that tests every second.
+Pingou has a default delay between tests set to 750ms and can be manually set to a minimum of 50ms.

 **TCP**